Cosisety/Roblox-Rewind/PrivacyPolicy.md

 3. Click "Clear Cache"

 Uninstalling the extension removes all locally stored data.
 If you opt out of anonymous usage data, no new usage events are sent.
+Previously generated game codes automatically expire within 24 hours and are deleted after successful use.

 ## Contact